hexblend/PersonalWebsiteV2/README.md

-Modern Personal Portfolio Website
+Modern Personal Website
 =============================

 A dynamic multipage web application which incorporates a portfolio section, blog & posts, about and contact page.
+This website wis made using Jekyll, styled with Sass and scripted with Vanilla Javascript.

 ![](preview.jpg)

 ## System Preparation

-To use this starter project, you'll need the following things installed on your machine.
+In order to use this project, you'll need the following things installed on your machine.

 1. [Jekyll](http://jekyllrb.com/) - `$ gem install jekyll`
 2. [NodeJS](http://nodejs.org) - use the installer.